sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 TODO fix notice bounce (reintroduced for we ditched the stagnant :empty selector) TODO fewer jQuery animations, more CSS animations.

+TODO (FIXED, clean up) instead of a fancy observer on logger, we might simply just test if user is scrolled all the way to the bottom, and if so, append data and instantly scroll down.

+TODO Reevaluate get_view()'s implicated extract() and the use of get_defined_vars()
+	- Neither of these can be populated by the user, still, they are an exploit waiting to happen.

+TODO we use hrtime(), PHP 7.3+.... ooops?

 = 2.5.3 =